Masmiseim36/nxpSDK/boards/evkmimxrt1160/aws_examples/greengrass_discovery_wifi_nxp/cm4/readme.txt

 Overview
 ========
 This example demonstrates how the board can discover Greengrass core and communicate with AWS IoT cloud through it.
 You will need device (A Mac, Windows PC, or UNIX-like system) for running AWS Greengrass.
-Example will connect to WiFi network, try to discover your AWS Greengrass device and send Hello World message to AWS IoT cloud through it.
+Example will connect to Wi-Fi network, try to discover your AWS Greengrass device and send Hello World message to AWS IoT cloud through it.
-This demo needs WiFi network with internet access and opened 8883 and 8443 ports.
+This demo needs Wi-Fi network with internet access and opened 8883 and 8443 ports.

 Prepare the AWS Greengrass and AWS IoT